 Go through each product and count each physical product and quantity you have in your store and/or warehouse.

-Step 4: Note any Inventory Errors
+Step 4: Note Any Inventory Errors

 Take detailed notes if the physical inventory doesn’t match your inventory records.
 Look into any differences to see if you can identify where the deltas are coming from.